Fragtality/Fenix2GSX/README.md

 #### Departure

-**NOTE**: You will not receive any Loadsheets currently when using Fenix2GSX and have to enter the TOW & CG manually in the Perf Calculator!<br/>
+**NOTE**: You will only receive both Loadsheets (Prelim and Final) when Refueling & Boarding are completed after the usual Delay.<br/>

 - If you have **choosen to disable** the Automations, call GSX Refuel and Boarding **at your Discretion**.
 The Integration Part of Fenix2GSX will still be active and will load the Plane in accordance to the GSX Animations.
 - If you **kept on** the Automations, it is advisable to **disable the GSX Menu** (=Icon not white in the Toolbar) to prevent the Menu being displayed when Services are called by Fenix2GSX.
 (When using the Default Toolbar, see Addon NOTAMs for Flow)